sawasaki-narumi/minitest-coloring/README.md

 # Minitest::Coloring

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/minitest/coloring`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Coloring result of running minitest.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add minitest-coloring

-If bundler is not being used to manage dependencies, install the gem by executing:
+Add a line below to your Gemfile.

+    gem 'minitest-coloring'

+And then run this.

-    $ gem install minitest-coloring
+    $ bundle install

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Add `require "minitest/coloring"` to your test file or pass `--color` as an argument while running your tests.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/minitest-coloring.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/minitest-coloring/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/sawasaki-narumi/minitest-coloring.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/sawasaki-narumi/minitest-coloring/blob/master/CODE_OF_CONDUCT.md).

 ## License